Location

 Program Description

-All students are required to take courses in Swahili language at the appropriate level (beginner to advanced options are available) and “Human-Environment Interactions and Perspectives on Development” (abridged as “HEI”).
-Students earn up to 12 credit hours total (6 credit hours for Part I, 6 credit hours for Part II).
-HEI provides breadth and depth of understanding for how “Kenya” and “Tanzania” came to be, as well as connects with the Kiswahili courses.
+All students are required to take six credit hours of Swahili language at the appropriate level (beginner to advanced options are available) and six credit hours of “Human-Environment Interactions and Perspectives on Development” (abridged as “HEI”), totaling 12 credit hours.
+HEI provides breadth and depth of understanding for how “Kenya” and “Tanzania” came to be, as well as connects with the Swahili courses.

 - identifying key geographical features